 The former Wolverine World Wide (Wolverine) tannery is located on the east bank of the Rogue River at the confluence of Rum Creek, in downtown Rockford.
 The tannery operated for over a hundred years before operations ceased in 2009.
 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) and USEPA are coordinating their investigation of the tannery pollution found in the Rockford area.

-- As requested by EGLE and USEPA, in May 2019 Wolverine begin installing informational signs along the Rogue River, with informational kiosks to be installed in June 2019.
+- As requested by EGLE and USEPA, in May 2019 Wolverine begin installing informational signs along the Rogue River, with informational kiosks being installed in June and July 2019.

 - Weekly project coordination meeting with Wolverine/GZA and EGLE.